cyberbono3/spartan-whir/README.md

 - Enable with `--features whir-backend` (requires the `../whir` checkout alongside this repo).
 - Try the backend-switch example: `cargo run --example backend_switch --features whir-backend -- --backend whir`.
-- Current behavior: native backend runs as usual; the WHIR path now builds concrete WHIR configs (Goldilocks + Blake3 Merkle/PoW) and converts assignments/matrices.
-It still stops with an explicit unsupported-error until a `WhirEncoder` is implemented to map R1CS into WHIR’s multilinear polynomial and the PCS/sum-check wiring calls into the WHIR prover.
-A custom encoder can be plugged via `prove_r1cs_with_encoder` if you want to experiment.
+- Current behavior: native backend runs as usual; the WHIR path now builds concrete WHIR configs (Goldilocks + Blake3 Merkle/PoW), converts assignments/matrices, encodes constraint residuals via `ResidualEncoder`, builds a naive all-corners statement (capped by `MAX_STATEMENT_VARS`), and calls into the WHIR prover.
+This is still a baseline; swap in a sampled-constraint encoder/statement for efficiency and soundness.
+- WHIR encoding now requires assignments that already fit in the Goldilocks field; non-representable Ristretto scalars are rejected.
+Re-express circuits over Goldilocks before using this backend.
+Statement construction is capped to small variable counts to avoid enormous allocations.
+- See `docs/whir-integration.md` for the current status, remaining work, and references.

 ## LICENSE